layeddie/rv/rv_app_ui/README.md

 DONE:
 1. Create poncho project and setup sdcard naming.
 2. Tested nerves rv_app_firmare project running on rpi0. - 05/04/21
+3. Test LED turns on and off from rpi iex prompt.

 TODO:

-3. Test LED turns on and off from rpi iex prompt.
+4. Test ui displays in browser.
-4. Add Led config and LED Component to hardware / firmware and ui projects.
+5. Add Led config and LED Component to hardware / firmware and ui projects.
-5. Add LED on/off button to Phoenix / Liveview ui project.
+6. Add LED on/off button to Phoenix / Liveview ui project.
-6. Test LED turns on and off from liveview page.
+7. Test LED turns on and off from liveview page.
  - In progress

 Inspiration taken from Nerves Birdapp project